Kodak

 Everyday photography: Gold 200 and ColorPlus 200 for colorful snapshots.

 Kodak remains synonymous with quality in analog photography.
-The films are produced in Rochester, New York, where strict quality controls ensure consistency.
-The reintroduction of Ektachrome in 2018 and the expansion of production capacities reflect Kodak's commitment to analog photography.
-Despite competition from Fujifilm and Ilford, Kodak is benefiting from the analog renaissance, especially among younger photographers who appreciate the unique aesthetics of films like Portra and Tri-X. The brand maintains close ties with the community through initiatives such as the Kodak Professional Film App, which offers development guides.
+The films are produced in Rochester, New York, where rigorous quality control ensures consistency.
+The reintroduction of Ektachrome in 2018 and the expansion of production capacity reflect Kodak's commitment to analog photography.
+Despite competition from Fujifilm and Ilford, Kodak is benefiting from the analog renaissance, especially among younger photographers who appreciate the unique aesthetic of films like Portra and Tri-X. The brand maintains close ties with the community through initiatives such as the Kodak Professional Film App, which offers development guides.

-Kodak stands for unparalleled color reproduction, long-lasting quality, and creative versatility, making it the first choice for photographers who want to experience the magic of analog photography.
+Kodak stands for unparalleled color reproduction, enduring quality, and creative versatility, making it the first choice for photographers who want to experience the magic of analog photography.